 Marketing tactics and channels

-With a clear picture of your prospect’s behavior and your value proposition, you can start to identify the channels to reach them and what messaging to deploy at each phase of the buying cycle.
+With a clear picture of your prospect’s behaviour and your value proposition, you can start to identify the channels to reach them and what messaging to deploy at each phase of the buying cycle.
 Some of the most effective and popular routes to market for asset managers tend to include:

 - Automated email marketing based on their interests and level of activity